Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 The approach of this paper is similar to that of \cite{EllenbergVW:cohenLenstra}, which verifies a version of the Cohen-Lenstra heuristics over genus $0$ function fields.
-As in \cite{EllenbergVW:cohenLenstra}, one key input is a new homological stability theorem, which controls the cohomology of relevant moduli spaces, whose $\mathbb F_q$ points count elements of Selmer groups of quadratic twists of an abelian variety.
+As in \cite{EllenbergVW:cohenLenstra}, one key input is a new homological stability theorem.
+This theorem, which is purely topological in nature, is used to bound the \'{e}tale cohomology of relevant moduli spaces, whose $\mathbb F_q$-points count elements of Selmer groups of quadratic twists of an abelian variety.